DavidGitHub2474/HackBI3_MS-HTMLAndCSSWorkshop/README.md

 # HackBI Middle School HTML Workshop
-> This HTML Workshop is about the basic fundamentals of HTMl and CSS.
+> This HTML Workshop is about the basic fundamentals of HTML and CSS.
 HTMl stands for Hypertext Markup Language and CSS stands for Cascading Style Sheets.

 ## Getting Started
 1. Open Sublime Text